MuhammedAbu/ceg2350-projects/README.md

 # CEG2350 - Lab Work
-Lab work for Operating Systems Concepts and Usage, at Wright State University, Department of Computer Science and Engineering
+Lab work for Operating Systems Concepts and Usage, at Wright State University, Department of Computer Science and Engineering during the Fall 2022 semester